PranavBP/Fetch-iOS-Coding-Challenge/README.md

 ## Features

 1. The app has two main screens
-  - DessertListView: Displays an array of desserts in a LazyVGrid fetched dynamically from the API endpoint "https://themealdb.com/api/json/v1/1/filter.php?c=Dessert".
+  - DessertListView: Displays an array of desserts in a LazyVGrid fetched dynamically from the API endpoint: (https://themealdb.com/api/json/v1/1/filter.php?c=Dessert).

     <p float="left">
       <img src="/Fetch-Recipe/Other/Screenshots/Dessert.png" width="200" />
       <img src="/Fetch-Recipe/Other/Screenshots/Dessert2.png" width="200" />
     </p>

-  - DessertDetailView: It provides detailed instructions and ingredients needed to craft the perfect dessert.
+  - DessertDetailView: It provides detailed instructions and ingredients to cook the perfect dessert.
+The details of the dessert are fetched from the API endpoint (https://themealdb.com/api/json/v1/1/lookup.php?i=MEAL_ID), where MEAL_ID is id of the dessert

     <p float="left">
       <img src="/Fetch-Recipe/Other/Screenshots/DessertDetail.png" width="200" />